davidvonthenen/blog/MesosMultiVersionSupport.md

 $(foreach V,$(ISO_VERSIONS),$(eval $(call ISOLATOR_BUILD_RULES,$(V))))
 ```

-Then we take that version, can create an integer representation of the version by stripping out the commas and periods from the version we are compiling.
+Then we take that version and create an integer representation of the version by stripping out the periods from the version we are compiling.
 Represented by the ```MESOS_VERSION_INT``` preprocessor directive below.
+An example of that would be version 0.24.1 becomes 0241.

 In the [Makefile](https://github.com/emccode/mesos-module-dvdi/blob/v0.4.0/Makefile):
 ```